MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster-powershell.md

 Windows PowerShell can be used to manage resources and configure features on your Azure Stack HCI clusters.

-Typically, you manage clusters from a remote computer running Windows 10, rather than on a host server in a cluster.
+You manage clusters from a remote computer, rather than on a host server in a cluster.
 This remote computer is called the management computer.

 > [!NOTE]
 > When running PowerShell commands from a management computer, include the `-Name` or `-Cluster` parameter with the name of the cluster you are managing.
 In addition, you will need to specify the fully qualified domain name (FQDN) when using the `-ComputerName` parameter for a server node.